People love sharing photos of their food but getting the perfect shot like the pros do can be a real challenge. Until now!

 Giottos Mini Compact Tabletop Tripod/Monopod with Ballhead.I always have a mini tripod with me to hold the camera steady in low light (any shot slower than 160 second), if I want to fire the camera from a distance, or to hold a flash.
 I even will rest it against my chest or a wall or a handrail with the camera at my eye.
 This one telescopes from 4 to 16″ and supports 11 pounds.

 Beastgrip.
-The Beastgrip is a clever housing for a smart phone and I use it for a lot of my video work.
+The Beastgrip is a clever housing for a smartphone and I use it for a lot of my video work.
 I find it easier than my DSLR video.
 It fits iPhone and Android devices and has a handy mount for lenses, filters, lighting, microphone, and more.
 It is easily attached to a tripod (I have a Manfroto quick-release plate on mine) and you can even mount a DSLR lens.
-It is a light weight and easy to carry (I added a strap to mine).
+It is lightweight and easy to carry (I added a strap to mine).
 Click the link and get 10% off of your order.

 In my office